autocontracts/lightstreams/white-paper.md

 </p>
 <br>

+Lightstream's disruptive technology makes the necessity of such infrastructure for distributing digital content obsolete.
+Instead, by using a peer-to-peer file shareing model, as consumers use their own devices to consume content, they will inherently provide the infrastructure for the network to scale globally.

  For example, using only a laptop, an author publishes a title of an e-book to the Lightstreams network.
 A customer who purchases the title, downloads a copy directly from the author's laptop to their computer.
-When a second customer purchases the e-book, they download content parts of the content simultaneously from the author and the first customer's computers.
-The author could disconnect their laptop from the network and the e-book would continue to sell, as a third customer would download content from the first and second customers and so forth.
-Since the payments are executed using blockchain technology, the author can reconnect to the network at any time and collect their earnings.
+When a second customer purchases the e-book, they download parts of the e-book simultaneously from the author and the first customer's devices.
+The author could disconnect his laptop from the network and the e-book would continue to sell, as a third customer would download content from the first and second customers and so forth.
+Since the payments are executed using blockchain technology, the author can reconnect to the network at any time and collect his earnings.

 <p align="center">
 <img src="/images/peer-to-peer-distribution.png">